-Professor Scherto Gill is the GHfP Institute’s Founding Director.
-She coordinates the UNESCO Slave Route Project’s Collective Healing Initiative and chairs the G20 Interfaith Forum‘s Education Working Group.
-Scherto is a Senior Fellow at the Guerrand-Hermès Foundation for Peace, and a Life Fellow of the Royal Society of the Arts (FRSA).
-She is a laureate of the 2022 Luxembourg Peace Award.
+Scherto is also a Senior Fellow at the Guerrand-Hermès Foundation for Peace, and and chairs the G20 Interfaith Forum‘s Education Working Group.
+She is a Life Fellow of the Royal Society of the Arts (FRSA), and a laureate of the 2022 Luxembourg Peace Award.

 As a Professor of Research, Scherto’s interests centre on understanding peace, collective healing, human well-being and global flourishing as holistic and dynamic processes.
 Through research and project work, she has been actively exploring ways to advance educational innovation, collective healing, peacebuilding, and social transformation.

-As an Educator, Scherto teaches on both Masters and Doctoral programmes and offers a wide range of seminars and lectures.
+As an educator, Scherto teaches on both Masters and Doctoral programmes and offers a wide range of seminars and lectures.

 As a facilitator, Scherto is experienced in creating safe spaces for deep listening and generative dialogue towards better understanding of global challenges.
 She convenes the UNESCO Webinar series on Healing the Wounds of History.

 Scherto is a board member of Spirit of Humanity Forum, and Rising Global Peace Forum.